trampgeek/moodle-qtype_coderunner/Readme.md

 The above description is somewhat simplified.

-Firstly, it is not necessary to run a different job in the sandbox for each test case.
-Instead, all tests can be combined into a single executable program.
+Firstly, it is not always necessary to run a different job in the sandbox for each test case.
+Instead, all tests can often be combined into a single executable program.
 This is achieved by use of what is known as a "combinator template" rather than the simpler "per-test template" described above.
 Combinator templates are useful with questions of the *write-a-function* or *write-a-class* variety.
 They are not often used with *write-a-program* questions, which are usually tested with different standard inputs, so multiple execution runs are required.
-Furthermore, even with write-a-function questions, CodeRunner will revert to running tests one-at-a-time if the full combinator template run gives some form of runtime error, in order that students can be presented with all test results up until the one that failed.
+Furthermore, even with write-a-function questions that do have a combinator template,
+CodeRunner will revert to running tests one-at-a-time (still using the combinator template) if running all tests in the one program gives some form of runtime error, in order that students can be presented with all test results up until the one that failed.

 Combinator templates are explained in the *Templates*